Carrots are non-starchy vegetables that are generally considered healthy. But are they suitable for keto since there are carbs in carrots?

 - No true vitamin A: Incorrectly, vitamin A is always found among the nutrition facts of the carrots, although they only contain beta-carotene (provitamin A).
 Against this background, a study has determined that our body can only absorb 2.25% beta-carotene and convert only 0.03% into active vitamin A (Hickenbottom et al. 20027).

-- Not a low-carb veggie: Although they are non-starchy, carrots contain more carbohydrates than vegetables grown above ground.
-They represent a middle level that may allow you to exceed the 5-10% carbohydrates per day on the keto diet.
+- Not a low-carb veggie: Although non-starchy, carrots contain more carbohydrates than vegetables grown above ground.
+They represent a middle level that may allow you to exceed the 5-10% carbohydrates daily on the keto diet.

 Net Carbs in Carrots